DishaSharma2005/Circuit-Desiging-System/ReadMe.md

 5. Confirm after reviewing the connections: Once the resistors have been connected in series and parallel, the user is asked to confirm the setup.

-6. Get total resistance, current, and voltage drop: After confirming the circuit, the system calculates and displays the total resistance of the circuit, the total current flowing through it, and the voltage drop across each resistor.
+6. Get total resistance, current, and voltage drop: After confirming the circuit, the system calculates and displays the total resistance of the circuit, the total current flowing through it, and the voltage drop & current  across each resistor.

-7. Get the circuit design: The system visualizes the circuit design based on the series and parallel connections made by the user.

 ---